rtwilliams/EntityFrameworkConsole/README.md

 The EntityFrameworkConsole application displays using the Repository pattern with Entity Framework.

-This current implementation could use refactoring regarding the Repository interfaces.
-There are redundant method calls within
-Repository interfaces.
-A generic Repository interface could be created and implemented to alieviate redundancy.
-But isn't really needed for this project.

-Again, Dependency Injection is used to pass the context (EntityDbContext) to Repositories.
-Therefore repositories act as wrappers to the DbContext, and thus can return data in more useful forms.
+The current implementation uses a geneic repository for database operations.
+Dependency Injection is used to pass the context (BandDb) to the repository(s).
+Therefore repository(s) act as a wrapper to the DbContext, and thus can return data in more useful forms.

 To run, make sure the App.config BandDB connection string is targeting a valid SQL Server instance.